The Government continues to support innovative businesses by encouraging companies to apply for R&D tax relief and increasing rates of relief.

 - Gross assets of less than €86m.

-Qualifying expenditure incurred on or after 1 April 2012 will qualify for enhanced R&D tax relief at 225% (ie 125% beyond the original P&L deduction).
-Qualifying expenditure incurred on or after 1 April 2015 will qualify for enhanced tax relief at 230%.
+Qualifying expenditure incurred on or after 1 April 2015 will qualify for enhanced tax relief at 230% (ie 130% beyond the original P&L deduction).
+Qualifying expenditure incurred before that date qualified for enhanced relief at 225%.
 The value of the tax credit is:

 How to make a claim

-When preparing and submitting a claim for R&D tax relief, the key is to really look at what the company does.
-This will include engaging with other areas of the business, particularly technical staff, to ensure the claim is correctly scoped.
+When preparing and submitting a claim for R&D tax relief, the key is to look in detail at what the company does.
+This will include engaging with other areas of the business, particularly technical staff, to ensure the claim is scoped correctly.

 The next step is to design a methodology that avoids using significant internal resource to provide details of qualifying costs and activities.